moudallal/twitter-search-api/README.md

 * firstName
 * lastName

-To use the actual code, you'll first need to have your own Twitter Develoepr Account you can go ahead and request for access at https://developer.twitter.com
+To use the actual code, you'll first need to have your own Twitter Developer Account you can go ahead and request for access at https://developer.twitter.com

 Next, follow the steps shown below:
 1. Clone this repository